• Home

 Java has two part type system, consisting of

-- reference type :
+• reference type : String and List

 Let’s take the following example of comparator :